September 2016

 Why the Church Must Speak

-It is this Divine gift of life, sublime and unsurpassable, that the death penalty takes away.
-It is the breath of life, the gift of the Creator, that every judicial execution snatches and cuts short.
+is the breath of life, the gift of the Creator, that every judicial execution

-This is the dignity of the human person.
+of the human person.
 It is this dignity that the death penalty transgresses!

 Our Moral Sense Evolves!